5 MIN READ

 Starter Fertilizer and Placement

-A starter fertilizer usually is composed of two or more nutrients.
+A starter fertilizer is usually composed of two or more nutrients.
 A common combination is nitrogen (N) and phosphorus (P).
 The addition of zinc (Zn) and sulfur (S) may be desirable for some soil conditions.
 Zinc should be included when the Zn level in the soil is marginally adequate.
 Sulfur should be added for sandy soils low in organic matter.1

 Potential Pop-Up Starter Fertilizer Injury